Dark-Gran/Farstar-2/README.md

 - **Better AI**
 - **Release for mobiles and other platforms**

-Lines of code to write and visuals to make are many.
 **If you made it this far, and you would love to see it all happen, please consider supporting us by [becoming our Patron](https://www.patreon.com/bePatron?u=60109614), we would greatly appreciate it!**